Field of Study:

 Taylor Nydam

-Ms. Taylor Nydam received her Bachelor’s in Russian and Homeland Security and a Master’s in National Security Studies from the University of New Hampshire in the United States.Ms.
-Nydam’s background in Russian and volunteer work resettling refugees from Ukraine into the United States during the Russo-Ukraine war led her to pursue independent research on Russian migration to Kazakhstan.
-Before being awarded the Fulbright grant, Ms. Nydam was studying in her master’s program and was a research assistant.
-Ms. Nydam and her master’s research team have recently published an article in the American Intelligence Journal.
-She aspires to pursue a career in humanitarian policy focused on refugee and migration issues.
+Ukraine into the United States during the Russo-Ukraine war led her to pursue independent research on Russian migration to Kazakhstan.
+Before being awarded the Fulbright grant, Taylor was studying for her master’s program and was also a research assistant.
+Recently, an article of Taylor and her master’s research team was published in the American Intelligence Journal.
+Taylor aspires to pursue a career in humanitarian policy focusing on refugee and migration issues.